Heidijvr/Responsive-Portfolio/README.md

 ## Responsive-Portfolio

 In this app, I created two different portfolios.
 The first portfolio was layed out using the Bootstrap CSS Framework.
-The second will be enhancing the portfolio unit with a mobile-responsive layout. ([Use the Responsive-Portfolio:smiley:](https://heidijvr.github.io/Responsive-Portfolio/)).
+The second will be enhancing the portfolio unit with a mobile-responsive layout ([Use the Responsive-Portfolio:smiley:](https://heidijvr.github.io/Responsive-Portfolio/)).
 This project is part of the front-end curriculum for the University of Washington Part-time Coding Bootcamp.

 -----